 As above except the power provides 6 pts. of armor.
 In addition the character can fire an electrical bolt to nearby range causing damage to one target equal to their current usage die.
 This automatically drops the usage die to the next smallest.

-It's up the the Gm how much electrical power Electric Soldiers need to recharge.
-Low and Paranormal levels might revoer with house current in a few hours.
+It's up the the GM how much electrical power Electric Soldiers need to recharge.
+Low and Paranormal levels might recover with house current in a few hours.
 Superhuman levels might require a power station or laboratory for full recovery (but work at Paranormal levels till then).